flurie/sdp/README.md

 language extensions.
 However, I hope that sense will come of it, and I can use it in more serious projects.
-SDP was created under the influence of containers, it is not based on collections (abandoned 2010), collections-api (most likely abandoned), EdisonAPI (alive as of 2018) or any such library is independent project.
+SDP was created under the influence of containers, it is not based on collections (abandoned 2010), collections-api (most likely abandoned), EdisonAPI (alive as of 2018) or any such library - it's independent project.

 Why is SDP needed?
 --------------------------------------------------------------------------------